ThaseG/strongswan-exporter/CONTRIBUTING.md

 Version numbers **MUST** follow Semantic Versionning.

-Major version of OpenVPN must reflect a change in MINOR number.
-Patch number is reflecting in a change in this repository.
+Major version of StrongSwan, or Go that changes behavior, must reflect a change in MINOR number.
+Patch number is reflecting in a change in this repository such as bug fix or feature request.

 # Architecture Decision Records